SamvPy/pi-PrimeNovo/README.md

 4. We use lmdb for fast MS data reading during trianing and inference time.
 Once you provide your mgf and execute PrimeNovo, an lmdb file will be automatically generated for you.
 You can save this lmdb file and use it directly next time during training/inference, and no processing time will needed second time you load it.
 This is very good for large MS file processing and saves hours to days spent on pre-processing data and loading data to memory each time you train/inference a neural network model.
 For detailed implementation refer to dataloader and dataset file in our code base.

+5. We notice that CuPy Sometimes gives random errors, which can be resolved simply by re-running code or switch a GPU node.

 ## Environment Setup